Shinypot8o/osml/syntax.md

 ## INCLUDES
 syntax: `add <filename>.osml;`

+this adds to current namespace:
 ```osml
 add example_blank.osml;
 ```
-this adds to current namespace

 to give it its own namespace:
 ```osml